LlmKira/Openaibot/Data/sticker/readme.md

-Only For Test,Please Allow CopyRight.
+Only For Test,Please Follow CopyRight.

 StickerPackSource: